-Operating profit - Operating profit in the first and third quarters increased primarily due to favorable fair value adjustments.
-Operating profit increased in the fourth quarter primarily due to a \$931 million gain from the release of accumulated foreign currency translation adjustments from shareholders' equity.
-The gain was triggered by the loss of control of a subsidiary, which involved the settlement of an intercompany loan that was considered permanent.
+Operating profit - Operating profit decreased in the third quarter of 2015 primarily due to lower favorable currency-related fair value adjustments.
+The significant increase in operating profit in the fourth quarter of 2014 was primarily due to a \$931 million gain from the release of accumulated foreign currency translation adjustments from shareholders' equity.
+The gain was triggered by the loss of control of a subsidiary, which involved the settlement of an intercompany loan that had been considered permanent.
 This transaction was part of our plan to reduce the number of subsidiaries in our legal organizational structure, which is one of our simplification program initiatives.
-The decline in the second quarter was primarily due to a 2013 gain on sale of our Corporate Services business and unfavorable fair value adjustments.

-Net earnings (loss) - Net earnings increased in the first quarter due to higher operating profit, partly offset by higher income tax expense.
+Net earnings (loss) - Net earnings increased in the first and second quarters of 2015 reflecting higher operating profit in both periods.
+Net earnings increased in the third quarter of 2015 as lower operating profit was more than offset by lower net financing costs and income tax expense.
 Net earnings in the fourth quarter of 2014 compared to a net loss in the fourth quarter of 2013.
 The increase was due to higher operating profit, and a 2013 income tax charge of \$425 million associated with the consolidation of the ownership and management of our technology and content assets, an initiative which was part of our simplification program.
-Net earnings in the third quarter were lower as higher operating profit was offset by lower tax expense, which reflected a 2013 income tax charge of \$161 million associated with the consolidation of the ownership and management of our technology and content assets, which was also part of our simplification program.